theemutvcode/cyber-disk-usage/README.md

 ```bash
 sudo pacman -S qt5-base qt5-quickcontrols
 ```
-You'll also need to build [MeuiKit](https://github.com/cyberos/meuikit) to use this properly.
+You'll also need to build/install [MeuiKit](https://github.com/cyberos/meuikit) to use this properly.

 ## Build and Install
 ```bash